 A framework for public safety to prepare for the 2020 election (Crime and Justice Institute)

-Managing Driver Activity Around Elections (Voter Protection Program, the Institute for Constitutional Advocacy and Protection at Georgetown Law, 21CP Solutions, and the Crime and Justice Institute)
+Managing Driver Activity Around Elections (Voter Protection Program, NPI for Constitutional Advocacy and Protection at Georgetown Law, 21CP Solutions, and the Crime and Justice Institute)

 Resources – Election Administration (National Association of Secretaries of State)